smallab/raspicam-meets-cinder-on-raspi4/README.md

 ## Raspicam

-Start by allowing the use of the camera.
-To do so via the Terminal, use `sudo raspi-config`: choose Interfaces, Camera, and say that you want it enabled.
+Start by **allowing the use of the special camera interface on the Pi**.
+To do so via the Terminal, type `sudo raspi-config` and then choose Interfaces, Camera, and say that you want it enabled.
 Via the GUI open the raspberry menu, choose Preferences, Interfaces, Camera and click on the "enabled" radio button.
+You will need to `sudo reboot` for these changes to take effect.

 If you want to learn more about the official camera and its use, follow the [official Raspicam guide](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/2).

 Of interest for RaspiCam: